ernitron/rename.py/README.md

     rename.py -s start_of_file -p '/This/That/' -k 5 -n -x mp3 -f
     rename.py -s start_of_file -p This -b That -k 5 -n -x mp3 -f
     would do the same
+The Pattern and Sub can be REGULAR Expression as they will be feeded into python re.sub(pattern, sub, string) Besides, pattern can be in the form of:

+    's/ALPHA.*/Beta/'
+that will result in:

+    pattern='ALPHA.*'
+    sub='Beta'
+and will work.

 ## Installation

+Easy as make install
+(will simply copy the file rename.py in /usr/local/bin)

 ## Configuration
+Do we need one?

 ## Development
 There is plenty of space for development

 ## License MIT
+What other decent licenses exists?